MyeongGuJo/2023-2-AI/README.md

 ## Implementation of Logistic Regression

-- class: Computational Mathematics (Department of Mathematics)
+- lecture: Computational Mathematics (Department of Mathematics)
 - Don't use nn.Module

 # week13

 ## Implementation of MLP

-- class: Computational Mathematics (Department of Mathematics)
+- lecture: Computational Mathematics (Department of Mathematics)
 - MLP class for Binary Classification
 - MultiClassMLP class for Multi Class Classification